4 Festive Hanukkah Dinner Menus, Traditional and Not-So-Traditional

 No Jewish celebration has ever gone wrong with a classic slow-braised brisket.
 Plenty of fresh herbs plus a few surprising ingredients (like red wine vinegar and ketchup) make this one taste like Bubbe’s, only better.
 We’ll have oodles of leftovers, and I’m going to turn some into latke tacos.

-Perfect Potato Latkes
+Traditional Fried Potato Latkes

 Instant Pot Applesauce

 You can’t serve latkes without applesauce (I’m pretty sure it’s in the Torah).
 I like to make it in the Instant Pot — not only is it lightning-fast, but the pressure cooker also breaks down the apples as they cook, so the sauce comes out of the pot perfectly chunky, just the way I like it.
 Because this recipe is going with latkes, I’ll leave the cinnamon out of it.
-No instant pot?
+No Instant Pot?
 Make applesauce in the slow cooker.

 Chocolate Pudding Cake